2 charged in assault of Capitol officer who died after riot

 WASHINGTON (AP) — U.S. officials have arrested and charged two men with assaulting U.S. Capitol Police officer Brian Sicknick with bear spray during the Jan.
 6 riot, but they do not know yet whether it caused the officer’s death.

 George Tanios, 39, of Morgantown, West Virginia, and Julian Khater, 32, of Pennsylvania, were arrested Sunday.
 They were expected to appear in federal court Monday.
 The idea that Sicknick died after being sprayed by a chemical irritant has emerged in recent weeks as a new theory in the case.

+The arrests are the closest federal prosecutors have come to identifying and charging anyone associated with the deaths that happened during and after the riot.
+Five people died, including a woman who was shot by a police officer inside the Capitol.
+But many rioters are facing charges of injuring police officers, who were attacked with bats, sprayed with irritants, punched and kicked, and rammed with metal gates meant to keep the insurrectionists from the Capitol.

 Investigators initially believed that Sicknick was hit in the head with a fire extinguisher, based on statements collected early in the investigation, according to two people familiar with the case.
 But as they’ve collected more evidence, the theory of the case has evolved and investigators now believe Sicknick may have ingested a chemical substance — possibly bear spray — that may have contributed to his death, officials have said.

 Khater is the man in a video obtained by the FBI that showed him spraying Sicknick and others with bear spray, according to court papers.
-The act hasn’t been directly tied to Sicknick’s death.

 “Give me that bear (expletive), Khater said to Tanios on the video, according to court papers.
 Sicknick and other officers were standing guard near metal bike racks, the papers say.